moofkit/sidekiq-rescue/README.md

 end
 ```

+* `delay` - the delay between retries in seconds
+* `limit` - the number of retries.
+The number of attempts includes the original job execution.
+* `jitter` - represents the upper bound of possible wait time (expressed as a percentage) and defaults to 0.15 (15%)
+* `queue` - the queue to which the job will be enqueued if it fails

 The `delay` is not the exact time between retries, but a minimum delay.
 The actual delay calculates based on jitter and `delay` value.
 The formula is `delay + delay * jitter * rand` seconds.
 Randomization is used to avoid retry storms.
-The `jitter` represents the upper bound of possible wait time (expressed as a percentage) and defaults to 0.15 (15%).

 The default values are:
 - `delay`: 60 seconds